👩💻 kittyfarren.dev

 Earrings

-One for the right ear and a mirrored layout for the left ear (the mirror is necessary because you cant buy a mirrored verison of chips)- something obvious to others but not to me.
-Includes a battery and charge protections circuits, bluetooth antenna and connections to the neopixel pendant.
+One for the right ear and a mirrored layout for the left ear (the mirror is necessary because you cant buy a mirrored version of chips)- something obvious to others but not to me.
+Includes a battery and charge protections circuits, bluetooth antenna and connections to the neo-pixel pendant.

 Dock

-This is extra battery, a boost converter (to get from a 3V7 battery to 5V for USB) a hub to allow for USB comms with both earrings at once and serial comms broken out for flashing and debugging.
+This is extra battery, a boost converter (to get from a 3V7 battery to 5V for USB) a hub to allow for USB communication with both earrings at once and serial broken out for flashing and debugging.

 Pendant